MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 *"optimizing a failing process make you only fail harder“.*
 {: style="text-align: center"}

-So, let's say you are still in the business of renting VHS or DVDs, I am afraid to say so, but no algorithm will help you.
+So, let us say you are still in the business of renting VHS or DVDs - I am afraid to say so - but no algorithm will help you.
 If your business model is seriously flawed, Machine Learning can not prevent its downfall.

 So, what do you think about those five aspects?
 Did I miss a key point?